zoxpx/pxdocs/content/portworx-install-with-kubernetes/application-install-with-kubernetes/rabbitmq/_index.md

 If you do not have Helm set up, you can either consult [their documentation](https://helm.sh/docs/using_helm/#quickstart) to set Helm up, or skip ahead to the [next section](#setup-rabbitmq-manually) where we install RabbitMQ in the classic, more involved way (and without the use of Helm).

-### Launching _rmq_ release
+### Launching RabbitMQ release

-The following Helm command will create (or update) a [release](https://github.com/helm/helm/blob/release-2.14/docs/glossary.md#release) named `rmq`, which will form a two-replica statefulset RabbitMQ cluster.
+The following Helm command will use the [rabbitmq-ha chart](https://github.com/helm/charts/tree/master/stable/rabbitmq-ha) to create (or update) a [release](https://github.com/helm/helm/blob/release-2.14/docs/glossary.md#release) "instance" named `rmq`, which will form a two-replica statefulset RabbitMQ cluster.

 Run:
 ```